 A neat way to remember the major perspectives in psychology is to think about your hand and associate each finger with a psychological approach:

-- Middle Finger: If you stuck up your middle finger to flip someone off, that would be bad behavior in many cultures.
-This represents the behavioral perspective, which falls under the developmental domain.
+- Middle Finger: If you stuck up your middle finger to flip someone off, that would be bad BEHAVIOR in many cultures.
+This is the behavioral perspective.

 - Pinky Finger: This little finger was born this way—short.
-You can thank your biology for that.
-This represents the biological perspective.
+Thank your BIOLOGY for that.
+Biological perspective.

-- Palm of hand: In many cultures, giving a high-five is an acceptable greeting.
-This represents the social and personality domain.
+- Palm of hand: Socio-cultural.
+In many cultures, giving a high-five is an acceptable greeting.

 The Biological Domain